 How can IDT Ministries help?

-Our purpose is to provide you with the resources and relationships to facilitate your journey in Christ-formation.
+Our purpose is to provide you with the resources and relationships (community) to facilitate your journey in Christ-formation.
 We offer you a process rooted in a robust biblical theology, informed by the best findings in psychology and brain science in the context of deep connection with others on the same journey.
 Our founder, Ken Baugh, unpacks this process in his new book.

-Freely join our community below and let’s journey together toward Christ-formation as we all are “being transformed into his image.
+Freely join our community below and let’s journey together toward Christ-formation as we all are “being transformed into his image.”